Breeze Energy is now British Gas: what happens next?

 Breeze Energy was a small energy supplier that opened its doors in 2015 and closed down in 2019.
 It wanted to help customers save money on their gas and electricity bills by providing them with energy-saving tips and a cheap tariff.
 Here we take a look at reviews, new login info and why Breeze Energy stopped trading.

 Breeze Energy has gone bust!
 As of the 22nd December 2019, the supplier has ceased trading.
 All Breeze customers were switched to British Gas.

 Breeze Energy Supply Limited was founded in 2015.
 It was proud to be a local energy supplier from the North of England in Newcastle.

-The company sold itself by focusing on offering customers cheap tariffs and money-saving tips sent to their inbox.
+The company sold itself by focusing on offering customers cheap tariffs and energy saving tips sent to their inbox.

 Who owns Breeze Energy?

-The Breeze Energy supplier was a private limited company so was not owned by another company.
+The Breeze Energy supplier was a private limited company.
 Kelly Louise Hughes was the company CEO from December 2016 until it went into administration in December 2019.

 How many customers does Breeze have?

 In December 2019, Breeze Energy had around 18,000 domestic customers.